iShares Interest Rate Hedged Long-Term Corporate Bond ETF (NYSEARCA:IGBH) Trading Up 0.1%

-iShares Interest Rate Hedged Long-Term Corporate Bond ETF (NYSEARCA:IGBH – Get Free Report) were up 0.1% during mid-day trading on Friday .
-The stock traded as high as $24.38 and last traded at $24.37.
-Approximately 23,066 shares changed hands during mid-day trading, a decline of 54% from the average daily volume of 50,587 shares.
+iShares Interest Rate Hedged Long-Term Corporate Bond ETF (NYSEARCA:IGBH – Get Free Report)’s share price rose 0.1% during trading on Friday .
+The company traded as high as $24.38 and last traded at $24.37.
+Approximately 23,066 shares traded hands during trading, a decline of 54% from the average daily volume of 50,587 shares.
 The stock had previously closed at $24.33.

-iShares Interest Rate Hedged Long-Term Corporate Bond ETF Trading Up 0.1 %
+iShares Interest Rate Hedged Long-Term Corporate Bond ETF Stock Up 0.1 %

 The iShares Interest Rate Hedged Long-Term Corporate Bond ETF (IGBH) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks an index that holds the iShares 10+ Year Investment Grade Corporate Bond ETF (IGLB) and uses derivatives to hedge out interest rate risk.